My reasons for learning Esperanto are . . . different.

 I pored through every chapter and every exercise in "Teach Yourself Esperanto."
 I sent away for the accompanying audio cassettes.
 I became a card-carrying member of the Esperanto League for North America (ELNA).
 I bought a lapel pin in the shape of a green star — the symbol of Esperanto — through one of ELNA's mail-order catalogs, which I proudly wore whenever I was wearing a shirt with buttons down the front.
 I put an Esperanto bumper sticker on my car.
 I subscribed to Monato, the only Esperanto-language magazine that wasn't about Esperanto or the Esperanto movement.

 I also took an interest in joining my local chapter of Mensa, not because of the high-IQ bragging rights but because they had an Esperanto group.
 A word of advice: If you haven't taken an official I.Q. test as an adult, and you're curious about what your I.Q. is, apply for membership in Mensa.
-While other organizations in 1990 were charging hundreds of dollars to administer a single I.Q. test, Mensa administered two I.Q. tests to me for just 25 dollars total, and will tell you which percentile both of your I.Q. results lay within.
-Mine lay within 99th percentile (148 on the Katell test, 157 on the California Test of Mental Maturity, which tends to score higher), but were sadly not as high as the 167 Stanford-Benet result I got when I was in first grade.
+While other organizations in 1990 were charging hundreds of dollars to administer a single I.Q. test, Mensa administered two I.Q. tests to me for just 25 dollars total, and told me which percentile both of my I.Q. results lay within.
+They lay within the 99th percentile (148 on the Katell test, 157 on the California Test of Mental Maturity, which tends to score higher), but were sadly not as high as the 167 Stanford-Benet result I got when I was in first grade.
 Now, I thought, I'm a Mensa member so I can join their Esperanto group!

 After I moved to Eugene, Oregon in 1992, I lost touch with the Los Angeles Esperanto group, but I managed to find a very small Esperanto group in Eugene.
 After I moved out of Eugene in 1993 to live in the Silicon Valley, I lost touch with that group.
 The Esperanto scene in the Silicon Valley was bigger, but somehow less personal, less warm and friendly.
 I was also beginning to realize that the dream of a world all speaking Esperanto in harmony simply wasn't going to happen.
 My interest in Esperanto waned.
 I kept up my membership in ELNA until about the year 2000, and then simply let that lapse, too.